tegola-hubs/tegola-hubs.github.com/tegola-research/index.md

  * Smart software at the masts could figure out automatically how to reconfigure the network in case of a failure.
 It could also figure out how to reduce the power needed for the computers and wireless cards.
 For self-powered masts this is very important.

-* <b>Mast location</b> Finding locations for masts is a very difficult task.
+* **Mast location** Finding locations for masts is a very difficult task.
 The mast we have between Sabhal Mòr Ostaig and Arnisdale is at the lowest point (around 310m) that has line-of-sight to both places.
 It is quite hard to find such a position.
 Also, look at the map and see if you can establish a better ring that will serve the communities involved.
 And it’s not just about finding connections with line-of-sight; there are other factors:

  * Ease of access.
 It’s a slog climbing up 310m and something that is dangerous in bad weather.
  * Proximity of a power supply.
 Self-powered masts are more expensive, both to build and to maintain.